Root Canal Therapy

 How to Avoid Root Canal Therapy

 Many root canal procedures can be avoided when you are proactive about your preventative appointments and promptly complete treatment when it’s necessary.
-For example, if Dr. Stanford detects decay in your tooth during a routine checkup, treating it right away with a dental filling can typically restore your tooth in most cases.
+For example, if Dr. Carron detects decay in your tooth during a routine checkup, treating it right away with a dental filling can typically restore your tooth in most cases.
 If you wait and leave it untreated, the decay will progress further into your tooth until it reaches the nerve and causes an infection.

 Visiting Stanford Dental every six months for cleanings and examinations is truly your first line of defense against issues like tooth decay that can cause infection and damage your teeth.